 Nishigawa Neighborhood: A coffee table book history of the Japanese community in Cheyenne, Wyoming (2021).
 This is a self-published, 11 x 8.5-inch hardcover coffee table book featuring over 100 color and black-and-white images of the Japanese community on the 400 and 500 blocks of West 17th Street in Cheyenne, Wyoming.
 Watch the preview of the first nine pages.
 You’ll receive an autographed copy.
 If you would like a specific inscription, please provide it.
 The item will be sent via USPS in a corrugated cardboard package.
 Buy a Signed Copy

 On the Trail: Electric Vehicle Anxiety and Advice: Lessons learned navigating 2,600 EV miles over the open roads of Wyoming (2021).
 This memoir recounts author Alan O’Hashi’s experiences trekking thousands of miles around Wyoming in an electric vehicle (EV).
-If you’re curious about EVs, he explains some about the different kinds of EVs in the marketplace, but more about EV charging station subtleties like suggested locations for the three types of chargers, general details about battery efficiency, and the pitfalls drivers may encounter on short trips around town and longer drives over, say, 60 miles.
+If you’re curious about EVs, he explains some of the different kinds of EVs in the marketplace, but more about EV charging station subtleties like suggested locations for the three types of chargers, general details about battery efficiency, and the pitfalls drivers may encounter on short trips around town and longer drives over, say, 60 miles.
 Buy a Signed Copy

 Vengeance! at Stone Creek: One Bullet.
 One Truth.
 One Karma.
 Alan O’Hashi’s second historical fiction novel is a haunting, intimate reckoning with memory, injustice, and survival.
 When an aging man returns to the place where his childhood was forever altered, buried truths begin to surface—about family, loyalty, and the quiet violence of being erased by history.
 Set against the long shadow of wartime incarceration, the novel follows a life shaped by loss and restraint, where grief hardens into resolve and patience becomes its own form of resistance.
 What begins as reflection slowly tightens into a moral question: when justice is denied for decades, what does vengeance really mean—and who ultimately pays its price?
-Both spare and deeply human, Vengeance at Stone Creek explores how communities endure, how memory refuses to stay buried, and how the past waits patiently for reckoning.
+Both spare and deeply human, Vengeance at Stone Creek explores how communities endure, how memory refuses to remain buried, and how the past patiently waits for reckoning.
 It is a story about survival without sentimentality, anger without spectacle, and the fragile line between remembrance and retribution.
 Buy a Signed Copy